Skillcast is the leading supplier of compliance e-learning to the UK financial services sector.

 Our PRIIPs Regulation Course reviews the key points of the PRIIPs Regulation, including the production and delivery of mandatory key information to retail investors.

-The FCA 11 Principles for Businesses apply to all financial services firms in the UK regulatory system.
+The FCA's Principles for Businesses apply to all financial services firms in the UK regulatory system.
 Dual-regulated firms will need to be mindful of the Prudential Regulation Authority's Fundamental Rules.

-Our Principles for Business Training Course explains the FCA's 11 Principles for Businesses that apply to financial services firms in the UK.
+Our Principles for Businesses Training Course explains the FCA's Principles for Businesses that apply to financial services firms in the UK.

 Prudential Regulation applies to firms in financial services.
 Prudence is vital to the ethical and moral framework surrounding healthy financial systems.
 In finance, imprudence can bring economies to the point of collapse.